Our main areas of work include:

-To assist companies in a smooth transition from EU Directive 94/25/EC to the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
+To help companies understand the changes brought by the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
 This guide provides you with all you need to know to safely manufacture, import, distribute and sell your products on the EU single market, EEA and Switzerland.